 - Declare and manage Conflicts of Interest in accordance with City of Newcastle’s Code of Conduct

 - Maintain confidentiality and not disclose confidential or private information

 - Not use information gained through membership of the Committee for a private benefit for themselves or any other person

-- Understand CN’s Media Policy and not speak to the media or members of the public on behalf of CN, the Advisory Committee or working party.
+- Understand City of Newcastle’s Media Policy and not speak to the media or members of the public on behalf of City of Newcastle, the Advisory Committee or Working Party.

-Meetings will be held quarterly, on the first Tuesday of the month commencing at 5:30pm.
-Meetings will initially be held in City Hall, 290 King Street, Newcastle but may relocate to the new Council premises at 12 Stewart Avenue, Newcastle West in 2020.
+Meetings will be held quarterly, on the first Tuesday of the month commencing at 5.30pm.
+Meetings will be held in City Hall, 290 King Street, Newcastle but may relocate to the new Council premises at 12 Stewart Avenue, Newcastle West in mid 2020.